k1arjomand/odoo/README.md

 Persistent Data: Uses Docker volumes to ensure data is not lost during container restarts.
 Ease of Use: Includes a ready-to-use docker-compose.yml file for quick deployment.

-all you to have odoo is to run the test.sh
+all you to have odoo, is to run the test.sh to config odoo u can change ./config/odoo.conf it will check dependencies